Optomechanical quantum bus for donor spins in silicon: Concrete implementation

-Figure \ref{strainComsol} shows the COMSOL FEM simulations of the strain distribution caused by the zero point fluctuation ($x_{xpf}$) motion for two device geometries: in Fig.~\ref{strainComsol}\textbf{a)} similar to the devices used in \cite{leijssen_nonlinear_2017,leijssen_strong_2015,muhonen2019}, and in Fig.~\ref{strainComsol} \textbf{b)} the strain-optimized geometry.
-We see that in the original nanobeam geometry the high-strain areas are widely spread near the ends and the center of the nanobeam.
+Figure \ref{strainComsol} shows finite-element-method (FEM) simulations (using COMSOL software) of the strain distribution caused by a displacement with the magnitude of a zero point fluctuation amplitude ($x_{xpf}$) for two device geometries: in Fig.~\ref{strainComsol} \textbf{a)} similar to the devices used in \cite{leijssen_nonlinear_2017,leijssen_strong_2015,muhonen2019}, and in Fig.~\ref{strainComsol} \textbf{b)} the strain-optimized geometry.
+We see that in the conventional sliced nanobeam geometry the high-strain areas are widely spread near the ends and the center of the nanobeam.
 Importantly, the added vertical slit in the optimized geometry spatially confines and increases the amount of the strain, which leads to a 5-fold enhancement for the spin-mechanics coupling strength.
 In the high-strain regions this optimized geometry provides coupling strengths of 60~Hz and 400~Hz for a single phosphorus and bismuth donor, respectively.
 The high-strain areas are near the narrow slits at both ends of the nanobeam, allowing use of the motion of the beam as a communication channel between two donor spins at the opposite ends as discussed in Sec.~\ref{sec_spinspin}.